bk-cs/rtr/run_cli_tool/README.md

 ## DESCRIPTION
-Run a CLI-based tool that produces Json and capture the output
+Run a CLI-based tool and save the output in a text file in the temporary RTR directory

 ## PARAMETER File
 Path to the file